hailegiorgis16/ETS0607-15/README.md

 The str.isspace() method in Python is used to check if a string consists only of whitespace characters.
 If the string contains only spaces, tabs, newlines, or other whitespace characters, it returns True.
 Otherwise, it returns False.
 # str.format()
 The str.format() method is a powerful tool for formatting strings.
 It allows you to insert values into a string dynamically and control how they are displayed.
 This method is particularly useful when you want to create more readable or customizable output.
+# f-strings
+f-strings , introduced in Python 3.6 , are a concise and powerful way to format strings.
+The "f" stands for "formatted," and they allow you to embed expressions directly inside string literals using curly braces {}.
+This makes the code more readable and efficient compared to older methods like str.format()